 Types of Sentences According to Structure!
 The function and clause structure also determine the classification of sentences.
 Based on the clause structure in which they are arranged and the function they do, sentences are classified into four types.

 A sentence that consists of one finite verb and expresses a single complete and independent thought is called a simple sentence.
-A simple sentence must have one clause, whether it is short or long, and does not have any coordination or subordination.
+A simple sentence must have one clause, whether short or long and has no coordination or subordination.

 Examples of Simple Sentences

-Going home, she stopped by the fruit shop to buy some bananas and some apples.
+- Going home, she stopped by the fruit shop to buy bananas and apples.

-Some sentences begin with conjunction and consist of one clause; such sentence is still called a simple sentence.
+Some sentences begin with a conjunction and consist of one clause; such a sentence is still called a simple sentence.

 Each clause in a complex sentence, whether it’s independent or dependent, has its own subject and verb.